Force10: Chassis switches

-The Z-series and S-series are 1 RU or 2 RU stand-alone switches where the E- and C-series are chassis based switches.
-The chassis based switches all use a 100% passive backplane: according to the company this results in a backplane that is more energy efficient and allows to use the same backplane for much higher speeds: the company uses the same backplane when the maximum speed of ports was 10Gbit/s as the current 40Gbit/s and is ready for 100Gbit/s.
+The Z-series and S-series are 1 RU or 2 RU stand-alone switches where the E- and C-series are chassis-based switches.
+The chassis-based switches all use a 100% passive backplane: according to the company this results in a backplane that is more energy efficient and allows to use the same backplane for much higher speeds: the company uses the same backplane when the maximum speed of ports was 10 Gbit/s as the current 40 Gbit/s and is ready for 100 Gbit/s.
 The backplane designed for their Terascale switches in 2004 is the same as the Exascale systems in 2012.
 The clockspeed used on the backplane was governed by the routing or switching-modules, allowed by the lack of any active components on the backplane.